 Episcopal worship will seem familiar to those with a Roman Catholic background, but should also be accessible to those of other Christian backgrounds (or none at all).
 Sunday worship consists of two main parts:

 - The Word of God--includes Bible readings, a sermon, prayers and confession of sin

 - Holy Communion—sharing the gifts of Jesus’ presence in the bread [and wine when we are able to]

 Gluten-free wafers are available, and people are free to consume only bread, if wine is a problem.

-Our worship is based on the 1979 Book of Common Prayer with prayers and communion settings also drawn from Enriching Our Worship, the New Zealand Prayer Book and other more recent sources.
+Our worship is based on the 1979 Book of Common Prayer with prayers and communion settings also drawn from Enriching Our Worship.

-The service is at 9:30 service on Sunday morning and includes music and hymns.
+The service is at 9:30 am on Sunday morning.
 In winter we may worship in the parish hall (Purchase St. entrance).

 If you have any questions about what happens in the service or why, feel free to contact the priest or ask a member of the congregation.

 Music is an important part of our 9:30 Sunday worship.
 We sing hymns from Episcopal hymnals (the 1982 Hymnal and Lift Every Voice and Sing II) as well as occasional other sources.
 We also sing “service music” of the mass—parts of the service that stay constant week by week.